Fortuna Co-Founder and Director Matt Symonds interviews Urs Peyer, Dean of Degree Programs at INSEAD, about the full-time MBA program.

 You can also request a copy of our Insider Tips Report for applying to INSEAD.

 Fortuna Admissions Co-Founder & Director, Matt Symonds is a best-selling author and business columnist.
-For a candid assessment of your chances of admission success at a top MBA program, sign up for free consultation.
+For a candid assessment of your chances of admission success at a top MBA program, sign up for a free consultation.
 Matt also co-founded with John A. Byrne and Poets & Quants the CentreCourt MBA Festival, a premium MBA Admissions Event that brings together the top 25 ranked business schools to connect with applicants around the world.
 Register to join the next event, June 7 & 8, 2022.